About This Site

 NYCSK8 tends to be biased toward areas where we do most of our skating, and you might rightfully complain that it should be called the "Manhattan Inline Skating Guide".
 To correct for that, we're always looking to fill in the all too noticeable gaps, so if you can provide info on the other boroughs or about nearby places like Westchester, Jersey or Long Island, We'd be happy to hear from you and to include your comments.
 Just send e-mail to nyc@skatecity.com.

-Note: After some years of few or no changes on this site, we are in late 2015 doing our best to perform some much needed updates and even add new content.
-Further note: Well it's 2023 now, and we updated some, but could have done a lot more.
+Note: Since late 2015, this guide has erratically been applying some much needed updates and even added new content.
+Further note: Well it's 2024 now, and we updated some, but could still do a heckuva lot more.
 Nevertheless, your contributions would be appreciated.

 Disclaimer